 One of our early business goals was to increase customer acquisition by improving conversion from website visits to registered accounts.
-Through analytics we identified that the most significant drop-off points in our users' journey from website to account creation occurred on the first few screens of our on-boarding flow.
+Through analytics we identified that the most significant drop-off points in our users' journey from website to account creation occurred on the first few screens of our onboarding flow.
 While the analytics were useful in identifying where users were leaving the experience, we still needed answers on why they had left.

-We had made some assumptions with regard to the amount of content we should be presenting on each screen, based on the belief that we needed to minimize the cognitive load on the users during on-boarding.
+For our MVP launch, we had made some assumptions with regard to the amount of content we should be presenting on each screen, based on the belief that we needed to minimize the cognitive load on the users during on-boarding.
 When we had testers walk through the experience, many commented that some information they expected to see was missing from the early screens in the process.
 Users specifically called out wanting to see the companies that would appear in their portfolio—and to understand what those companies were doing to influence positive change in each impact area.